GAIA-X4PLC-AAD/ontology-management-base/README.md

 ## Modeling Guidelines

-This section describes that _must_ be followed when applying changes to this repository.
+This section describes guidelines that _must_ be followed when applying changes to this repository.

 ### General